annecmg/annecmg.github.io/index.md

 ## September 2022

 * Three new thesis students are starting: Joran Schoorlemmer, Jori de Leuw, and Elma van Wieren.
 Welcome!
-* New paper published in collaboration with the Virology Goup on Arabidopsis latent virus 1: https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.18466
+* New paper published in collaboration with the Virology Goup on Arabidopsis latent virus 1: <https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.18466>

 ## August 2022

 * Two new thesis students are starting: Devin van Valkengoed and Dimitris Karapliafis.
 Both will work on the virus evolution, welcome!
 * Amanda van de Ligt has successfully defended her Msc thesis, congratulation!
-* New papper published :) Fixation dynamics of beneficial alleles in prokaryotic polyploid chromosomes and plasmids https://academic.oup.com/genetics/advance-article/doi/10.1093/genetics/iyac121/6663764
+* New papper published :) Fixation dynamics of beneficial alleles in prokaryotic polyploid chromosomes and plasmids: <https://academic.oup.com/genetics/advance-article/doi/10.1093/genetics/iyac121/6663764>

 ## June 2022

-* New paper published :) Pangenome Evolution in Environmentally Transmitted Symbionts of Deep-Sea Mussels Is Governed by Vertical Inheritance https://academic.oup.com/gbe/article/14/7/evac098/6613374
+* New paper published :) Pangenome Evolution in Environmentally Transmitted Symbionts of Deep-Sea Mussels Is Governed by Vertical Inheritance: <https://academic.oup.com/gbe/article/14/7/evac098/6613374>

 ## May 2022